 Consultation Category Mandatory requirement Proposals that are specifically relevant to a particular Council or Councils (where Council did not initiate the proposal).
 That Council or Councils must be directly notified of the proposal and consulted.
 Proposals that are generally relevant to Councils.
 The Local Government Association must be notified in writing and consulted.
 A proposal to enter a place within the Planning and Design Code as a place of local heritage value.
 The owner of any land on which the place resides, must be directly notified in writing of the proposal and consulted for a minimum period of four weeks.
 A proposal to amend the Planning and Design Code to include any heritage character or preservation policy that is similar in intent or effect to a local heritage listing.
 The owner of any land on which the place resides, must be directly notified in writing of the proposal and consulted for a minimum period of four weeks.
 Infrastructure delivery scheme.
-Landowners affected by the scheme must be directly notified in writing of the scheme under section 166 of the PDI Act for a minimum of four weeks.
+Landowners directly affected by the scheme must be directly notified in writing of the scheme under section 166 of the PDI Act.
+Landowners must be given an opportunity to comment on the scheme unless the landowners are being (or have been) consulted on the scheme via consultation on an associated Code Amendment.
+A proposal that may directly affect the activities or responsibilities of a statutory board/s or committee/s under related legislation The relevant board/s or committee/s must be notified in writing and consulted on the proposal prior to a draft being released for community engagement.